 Application for Participation

 Before applying, an institution must be deemed eligible to participate in the Cal Grant program by the California Student Aid Commission (Commission).
 This requires the institution’s cohort default rate and graduation rate thresholds to be certified by the Commission.
 Please send requests to verify eligibility to firstname.lastname@example.org.
 Include the school’s name, OPE ID, and contact information.
-Please also indicate what federal programs you are participating in (Pell, SEOG, Direct Loans, and/or Work-Study).
+In addition, indicate what federal programs your institution participates in (Pell, SEOG, Direct Loans, and/or Work-Study).
 If your institution is requesting participation for additional locations, please make sure the OPE IDs for all locations are included in your request.

 Once the institution has been certified, please complete and submit the application documents listed below.
 Missing or incomplete forms may cause a delay in processing the application.
 Completed applications are reviewed in the order received.
 This process can take several months once all documents have been received.
 Upon approval and execution of the Cal Grant Institutional Participation Agreement (IPA), further instructions about the administration of the Cal Grant program will be provided.

-The Cal Grant IPA must be signed by the institution’s President, Chancellor or Chief Executive Officer as reported to the U.S. Department of Education.
-All other documents may be signed by the Financial Aid Director/Administrator unless otherwise specified.
+The Cal Grant IPA must be signed by the institution’s President, Chancellor, or Chief Executive Officer as reported to the U.S. Department of Education.
+Other documents may be signed by the Financial Aid Director/Administrator unless otherwise specified on the form.

-Utilize the Cal Grant Application Checklist to complete the required documents below.
-Applications for the 2021-22 academic year must be received by July 1, 2021.
-If your institution is requesting participation for additional locations, you will be required to submit documents for each location.
+Utilize the to complete the required documents below.
+Applications for the 2024-25 academic year must be received by July 1, 2024.
+If your institution is requesting participation for additional locations, you may be required to submit documents for each location.
 Please direct questions about the required documents to email@example.com.
 Note: Please send all documents via email.
 All items should be scanned individually and not as one file.
-See Frequently Asked Questions for additional information.
+See for additional information.